Virginia Tech College of Agriculture and Life Sciences: Academics

 The college offers bachelor's degrees in 13 majors as well as an undecided option.
 The Agricultural Technology Program prepares students for careers in the agricultural and green industries with a concentrated, two-year degree experience that leads to an associate degree.
 Students specialize in either applied agricultural management or landscape and turf management.

 Research

 The college's Research division has identified six program areas as a focus for development and investment.

 Together with the Virginia Tech College of Natural Resources and Environment and the Virginia-Maryland Regional College of Veterinary Medicine, the college administers the Virginia Agricultural Experiment Station, which allows faculty to investigate food and fiber systems, their impact on the environment, and natural and human resource issues.
 Eleven agricultural research and Extension centers, which are dispersed throughout Virginia's five geographical areas, support this research system.

-Virginia Tech's research expenditures in the agricultural and life sciences have consistently ranked among the top in the nation.
 In 2009, these expenditures exceeded $91.6 million and accounted for more than 23 percent of Virginia Tech's research spending.
 Through research and Extension efforts, the college helped elevate the state's agricultural exports to record numbers.
 In 2013, exports in the commonwealth reached $2.85 billion.